Chrismarsh/Windmapper/README.md

 ![](docs/images/WM-main.png)

 # Installation

+The default ``pip install windmapper`` will build windmapper without Windninja.
+However Windninja is required to run.

-Ensure gdal system libraries are installed and then
+To build Windninja, ensure gdal, boost, and mpi system libraries are installed and then

-``pip install windmapper``
+``BUILD_WINDNINJA=1 pip install windmapper``

 Spack can also be used to install windmapper -- please see documentation below.